fredpdavis/oshealab_genomic_scripts/README.md

 ## 1. What do I need to get started?

-This package is written for the [HPC computing environment at NIH](http://hpc.nih.gov).
+YARP is written for the [HPC computing environment at NIH](http://hpc.nih.gov).
 You need to [request an account on the biowulf cluster](https://hpc.nih.gov/docs/accounts.html), and sufficient disk space to store the raw sequence data and resulting analyses.
 Disk space varies by how deeply your samples were sequenced, but ~5GB/sample is a